sedol1339/files/abstracts.md

     - The gradient exponentially vanishes or explodes in RNNs
     - We propose alternatives to standard GD (time-weighted pseudo-Newton algorithm)

+Zemel, R. (1994).
+A minimum description length framework for unsupervised learning.
+Retrieved from https://www.semanticscholar.org/paper/A-minimum-description-length-framework-for-learning-Zemel/b7b2bffdf5b62305bec4c0f1ea7e3c1ba66fccb5

+    - A PhD thesis of R. Zemel
+    - We describe unsupervised learning based on the Minimum Description Length (MDL) principle
+    - It says to minimize the summed description length of the model and the data with respect to the model
+    - It makes explicit a tradeoff between the accuracy of a representation and the succinctness
+    - We derive objectives for self-supervised NNs according to MDL

+## 1995

+Dayan, P., Hinton, G. E., Neal, R. M., & Zemel, R. S. (1995).
+The Helmholtz Machine.
+Retrieved from https://www.cs.toronto.edu/~hinton/absps/helmholtz.pdf

+    - A problem: For most of generative models, each pattern can be generated in exponentially many ways, so it is intractable to adjust the parameters to maximize the probability of the observed patterns
+    - We overcome this by maximizing an easily computed lower bound on the probability of the observations
+    - A Helmholtz Machine consists of multiple layers of binary stochastic units connected by two sets of weights
+    - Top-down connections is a generative model, bottom-up connections is a recognition model

+Hinton, G. E., Dayan, P., Frey, B., & Neal, R. (1995).
+The "wake-sleep" algorithm for unsupervised neural networks.
+Science.
+Retrieved from https://www.cs.toronto.edu/~hinton/absps/ws.pdf

+    - We describe an unsupervised learning algorithm to fit a multilayer neural generative model
+    - In the “wake” phase, neurons are driven by recognition connections and generative connections are adapted
+    - In the “sleep” phase, neurons are driven by generative connections and recognition connections are adapted

+Zemel, R. S., & Hinton, G. E. (1995).
+Learning population codes by minimizing description length.
+Neural Comput., 7(3), 549–564.
+Retrieved from https://dl.acm.org/doi/10.1162/neco.1995.7.3.549

+    - We show how the minimum description length principle can be used to develop redundant population codes

+## 1996

+Saul, L. K., Jaakkola, T., & Jordan, M. I. (1996).
+Mean Field Theory for Sigmoid Belief Networks. arXiv, cs/9603102.
+Retrieved from https://arxiv.org/abs/cs/9603102v1

+    - Problem: in large belief networks computing likelihoods is intractable
+    - We provide a tractable approximation to the true probability distribution in sigmoid belief networks
+    - We demonstrate the utility of this framework on handwritten digit recognition

 ## 1997

+Hinton, G. E., & Ghahramani, Z. (1997).
+Generative models for discovering sparse distributed representations.
+Philos.
+Trans.
+R. Soc.
+London, Ser.
+B. Retrieved from https://www.cs.toronto.edu/~hinton/absps/rgbn.pdf

+    - We propose the Rectied Gaussian Belief Net: a hierarchical generative neural network
+    - It uses bottom-up, top-down and lateral connections
+    - It seems to work much better than the wake-sleep algorithm
+    - It is very effective at discovering hierarchical sparse distributed representations
+    - Its main disadvantage is that the recognition process involves Gibbs sampling

 Hochreiter, S., & Schmidhuber, J. (1997).
 Flat Minima.
 Neural Comput., 9(1), 1–42.
 Retrieved from https://www.bioinf.jku.at/publications/older/3304.pdf